|

 compulsory examination and that all accredited agents be monitored

+through a central database run by this independent body”.
 The reporter observed that in Singapore, there were two industry

 bodies in existence - the Singapore Accredited Estate Agencies and the